confluentinc/bottledwater-pg/README.md

 compaction, and also may confuse consumers that expect all non-null message payloads to begin with a header.

-At time of writing, the librdkafka-dev packages in Ubuntu (for all releases up to 15.10) contain a release prior to 0.8.6.
+At time of writing, the librdkafka-dev packages in the official Ubuntu repositories (for all releases up to 15.10) contain a release prior to 0.8.6.
 This means if you are building on Ubuntu, building librdkafka from source is recommended, until an updated librdkafka package is available.

 Status